onepanelio/core-docs/docs/installation-guides/eks.md

 Create a CNAME record in your DNS provider that points to the host name returned from the above command.

 :::tip
-Note that you should use Wildcard CNAME record, for example: `*.example.com` or `*.subdomain.example.com`
+Note that you should use a wildcard CNAME record, for example: `*.example.com` or `*.subdomain.example.com`
 :::

 Once deployment is complete, use the follownig command to get your auth token to log into Onepanel: